 I love listening to podcasts when I am in the car or exercising.
 How can I find a good one about addiction recovery?

 Simply open the podcast app on your phone or device and look for the search feature.
 If you use an iPhone, the podcast app is already installed.
 Look for the purple icon on your home screen.
 However, if you use an android phone, you may have to download a podcast app from the Google Play Store.
-Google makes their own podcast app now, or you may enjoy using an alternate app, such as Podcast Addict.
+Google makes a podcast app now, or you may enjoy using a different app, such as Podcast Addict.

 I am interested in learning more about Suboxone, ZubSolv, Sublocade, and Brixadi.
 Is there a podcast where they discuss these treatment drugs for opioid addiction?

 You may have to search a little deeper to find a podcast that supports medication-assisted treatment for opioid use disorder (MAT).
 Unfortunately, many people who are in recovery or work in the addiction treatment field are against the use of medication to treat addiction.

 They resist progress even though scientific research and study, as well as the experience of doctors over nearly two decades, has demonstrated that medication-assisted therapy works to help people recover from opiate addiction.

 MAT works far better than non-medication based treatment programs.
 However, you can still find podcasts that openly discuss all sides of the issues.

 I recommend The Rehab Podcast on The Mental Health News Radio Network as an excellent source for discussions and information about MAT using those medications and more.
 Another new treatment medication is naltrexone.
 And, of course, there is the gold standard, methadone.